-For retailers who follow a structured category management review, the first step is defining the category.
-The idea of defining a category each year may seem obvious – even redundant year after year.
-But the truth is that customers’ tastes and habits change.
-A review of trends and changing customer behavior can catch newly emerging opportunities so that retailers and vendors can capitalize on new understandings.
-For example, a retailer who habitually reviewed away from home beverage consumption as carbonated beverages versus bottled water could overlook the trend for aseptic packaged milk product consumption and water flavor additives.
+Category definition is the first step in astructured category management review for retailers.
+The idea of defining a category each year may seem redundant.
+But customers’ tastes and habits change.
+Trend reviews identify changing customer behavior.
+Then you can identify emerging opportunities.
+Which is how smart retailers capitalize on new understandings.
+For example, a retailer who habitually defined away-from-home beverages as carbonated drinks and bottled water could overlook the trend for protein shakes and water flavor additives.

-Category definition needs to be grounded in customer insights that are gained from several sources: affinity purchases uncovered through data mining market basket transactions, primary customer observational research and self-reported customer behavior.
-Frankly, affinity analyses can be misleading if retailers do not carry a wide enough breadth of product to be a full solution.
-For example, if a limited assortment grocer did an affinity analysis on birthday cakes, it may discover that the customers also purchased ice cream, paper plates and candles.
-It could, however, overlook that customers purchased the remainder of their needs (wrapping paper, cards, balloons and invitations) elsewhere.
-Primary customer observational research is expensive and time consuming.
-Self-reported customer behavior is notoriously inaccurate.
+First, category definition needs to be grounded in customer insights.
+Use several sources.
+Conduct affinity analyses of market baskets.
+Be aware that they can be misleading if you do not carry a wide enough selection to be a full solution.
+For example, let’s say a grocer did an affinity analysis on birthday cakes.
+It discovers that customers also purchase ice cream, paper plates and candles.
+However, It could overlook that customers purchase the rest of their needs somewhere else.
+Because it does not carry wrapping paper, cards, balloons and invitations.

-For most retailers, the most cost effective way to discover unbiased customer insights is to review the customer research of their top vendors along with customer research from emerging niche vendors.
-Niche vendors are usually the first to recognize and exploit new customer patterns.
-Established vendors less routinely recognize changes in behavior.
-Their focus on current product lines and customer segments can create blind spots.
-Take, for example, the difference between established home cleaning mega-vendors and environmentally-focused cleaning vendors like Mrs. Myers and Seventh Generation in recognizing the growing demand for less chemically-intensive home cleaning products.
+For most retailers, affordable research comes from vendors.
+Combine research from top vendors with emerging niche vendors.
+Niche vendors are usually the first to recognize new customer patterns.
+Established vendors seldom recognize changes.
+Their focus on current product lines and customers can create blind spots.
+For example, established vendors like P&G or SC Johnson were late to recognize the demand for low-chemical cleaning products.
+Early trends were recognized by vendors like Mrs. Myers and Seventh Generation.